By Andy Sims

 Donald Trump has exposed, in no uncertain terms, that journalism in the United States is dead.
 It is no more.

-Not in the way that Trump means it, either.
+To be clear, journalism isn't dead in the way Trump means it.
 He thinks the media is against him, except for when it isn't, and then it's the BEST, believe me.
-But he's a paranoid narcissist with tiny Vienna sausage-fingers, so his thoughts on any complex subject are invariably wrong, and what's more, worthless.
+But as a paranoid narcissist, his thoughts on any complex subject are invariably wrong, and what's more, worthless.
 But make no mistake, American journalism is defunct.

 I say this with no joy in my heart.
 In my lifetime I have seen small lies to cover a nickel-and-dime burglary painstakingly traced to their source, and end a presidency.
 The magnitude of such a thing!
-It wasn't journalism because Nixon resigned; it was journalism because two men, with a great deal of help and support, did the work required.
-They curried no favor, they made no deals, and they let the story go where it went, without bias.
+It wasn't journalism because Nixon resigned; it was journalism because two reporters, with a great deal of help and support, did the work required.
+They curried no favor, made no deals, and let the story go where it took them, without bias.

 As Finley Peter Dunne so aptly put it, "[I]t is the duty of a newspaper to comfort the afflicted and afflict the comfortable."
 Woodward and Bernstein lived it.